I have always drawn as far back as I can remember.

 After graduating from the University of Tulsa in 2000, I started working at Philbrook in the Preparator’s shop hanging the art shows.
 It was wonderful to get to see art up close and personal.
 An artist can learn a lot about technique just by examining master works.

 From there, I worked under Janet Fadler Davie, a prominent muralist and faux finish painter in Tulsa, for 8 years.
 It was a cross between semi-apprenticeship and semi- subcontractor.
 I was more behind the scenes.
 I helped her on many murals and finishes as well as did a great deal of faux finishes on my own, with her as the middle man between me and the clients.
-During this time, I painted clouds on ceilings, painted a faux tile floor with moss in the grout for Julie Nickel, painted thousands of faux finished switch plates and vent covers, I distressed furniture, faux finished counter tops for clients of Charles Faudree and many different builders around town like Sam Hollinger, Brian Wiggs and so many I can’t remember all their names.
+During this time, I painted clouds on ceilings, painted a faux tile floor with moss in the grout for Julie Nickel, painted thousands of faux finished switch plates and vent covers, I distressed furniture, faux finished counter tops for clients of Charles Faudree and many different builders around town.
 Techinically, if you count everything I painted under Janet Fadler Davie, you could say that 99% of my art is in a private collection.
 Currently, I am only painting from home since now I am a mother of exuberant toddlers.
 If you are interested in any finishes, she is still doing them and you can contact her at:

 She'll do an amazing job!